 Property, plant and equipment acquisitions are recorded at cost.
 Depreciation is provided over the estimated useful life of each class of depreciable assets and is computed on the straight-line method.
-Equipment under capital leases is recorded at its present value at the inception of the lease and are amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the equipment.
+Equipment under capital leases entered into during 2021 and prior was recorded at the equipment's present value at the inception of the lease and was amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the equipment.
 Such amortization is included in depreciation and amortization in the consolidated financial statements.

 Those assets acquired by gift are carried at amounts established as fair value at the time of acquisition.
-Gifts of long-lived assets such as land, buildings, or equipment are reported as other changes in net assets without donor restrictions, unless explicit donor stipulations specify how the donated assets must be used.
+Gifts of long-lived assets such as land, buildings or equipment are reported as other changes in net assets without donor restrictions, unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets must be maintained, expirations of donor restrictions are reported when the donated or acquired long-lived assets are placed in service.

-The Center continually evaluates whether events and circumstances have occurred that indicate the remaining estimated useful life of long-lived assets is appropriate, or whether the remaining balance may not be recoverable.
-When factors indicate that long-lived assets should be evaluated for possible impairment, the Center uses an estimate of the related undiscounted operating income over the remaining life of the long-lived asset in measuring whether the long-lived asset is recoverable.
-The impairment loss on these assets is measured as the excess of the carrying amount of the asset over its fair value.
-Fair value is based upon market prices where available, or discounted cash flows.
-Management believes that no revision to the remaining useful lives or write-down of long-lived assets is required at December 31, 2021.
+The Center continually evaluates whether events and circumstances have occurred that indicate the remaining estimated useful life of long-lived assets is appropriate or whether the remaining balance may not be recoverable.
+When factors indicate that long-lived assets should be evaluated for possible impairment, the Center uses an estimate of the related undiscounted operating income over the remaining life of the long-lived assets is measured as the excess of the carrying amount of the asset over its fair value.
+Fair value is based upon market prices where available or discounted cash flows.
+Management believes that no revision to the remaining useful lives or write-down of long-lived assets is required at December 31, 2022.